Humboldt penguins hail from a temperate climate, the Humboldt current on the Pacific coast of South America, for which they are named.

 Range & Habitat

 Humboldt penguins are found along the West Coast of South America from Peru to Chile.
-They nest along the rocky coastal areas and the neighboring islands where the terrain is suitable for constructing nesting burrows.
+They nest along the rocky coastal areas and the neighboring islands.

 Conservation Status: Vulnerable